 - Premium withholdings are capped at the Social Security cap, $128,400 in 2018.

-Washington's Paid Family & Medical Leave Program is organized as an insurance program.
+Washington's Paid Family and Medical Leave is organized as an insurance program.
 Beginning on Jan.
-1, 2019, most employers are required to collect Paid Family and Medical Leave premiums from employee paychecks.
+1, 2019, most employers will collect up to 63% of each employee's Paid Family and Medical Leave premium from their paychecks.
+Employers may elect to pay all or some of their employees' premiums on their behalf.

-The initial premium will be .4% and can be adjusted annually after 2020 by the Employment Security Department, according to rules set by the statute.
-One-third (1/3) of the premium will be collected for Family Leave, and 2/3 of the premium for Medical Leave.
+The initial premium will be 0.4% and can be adjusted annually after 2020 by the Employment Security Department, according to rules set by the statute.

-Employers with fewer than 50 employees are not required to pay the employer portion of the premium but are still required to collect and remit the employee portion.
-To learn more about how we calculate the number of employees a business has, read our Employer Page.
+Employers with fewer than 50 employees are not required to pay the employer portion of the premium but are still required to collect and remit the employee portion (learn more about how we calculate the number of employees a business has, read our employer page).

-Employers using a Voluntary Plan should refer to the Voluntary Plan page for details about premium collection in that circumstance.
+Employers operating an approved voluntary plan should refer to the voluntary plan page for details about premium collection in that circumstance.

 First, calculate the employee’s total premium.